 But wait, there’s another mandatory charge you can’t get around: a bus ticket.
 See all those switchbacks on the left of the photo below?
 You’ll be riding on that road.

-It would be logical for this to be part of the entrance ticket since there’s no way to travel between Aguas Calientes (Machu Picchu Town) and the archaeological site without taking a bus up the steep road, but it’s not.
-You need to pay another hefty $12 each way or $24 round trip.
+It would be logical for this to be part of the Machu Picchu entrance ticket since this shuttle bus up the steep road is the only way to travel between Aguas Calientes (Machu Picchu Town) and the archaeological site without a steep hours-long hike, but it’s not.
+You need to pay another hefty $12 each way or $24 round trip for this required add-one to the Machu Picchu cost.

 Getting to the Machu Picchu Base and Back

 The charges above are just the beginning.
-You still have to get to the site and back of course.
-There are no roads to Aguas Calientes, only a train.
-There’s sort of a budget traveler workaround that will cost you about $50: you take a bus from Cusco to the hydroelectric plant near the town and then take a local train from there.
-(This is where the Salkantay hikers often get on as well after ending their trek.)
+You still have to get to the Inca citadel and back of course.
+There are no roads to Aguas Calientes, only train service.
+There’s sort of a budget traveler workaround that will cost you about $50: you take a bus ride from Cusco to the hydroelectric plant near the town and then take a local train from there.
+(This is where the Salkantay Trek hikers often get on as well after ending their trek.)
 This method is not one the government wants you to take, however, so the agencies selling this option are the only ones that will give you information on it.
 Watch for signs as you walk around Cusco.

-Here’s how one backpacker managed the whole Machu Picchu visit for $109 total (with lodging) a few years back by walking along the train tracks from the hydroelectric plant.
-It would be a tad more now.
+One backpacker friend managed her whole Machu Picchu visit for $109 total (with lodging) a few years back by walking along the train tracks from the hydroelectric plant.
+That’s the lowest I’ve seen anyone pull it off and it would be a tad more now.

-What you’re supposed to do is take a very expensive train ride from Cusco (271 to 355 soles each way on Peru Rail, a minimum of $80) or take the train from the last major stop of Ollantaytambo, which will still cost you more than US$60.
+What you’re supposed to do is take a very expensive train ride from Cusco (271 to 355 soles each way on Peru Rail, a minimum of $80) or take the train from the last major stop of Ollantaytambo in the Sacred Valley of the Incas, which will still cost you more than US$60.
 There are two options from there: Peru Rail and Inca Rail.
 You can get to Ollantaytambo by bus.

 If Grandma is paying, you can splash out on the fancy Hiram Bingham train for a mere $585 one way from Poroy, outside of Cusco.
 Hey, it includes some food and drinks…